 Students who visited Raymond also learned about SkillsUSA from Bruce Potter, director for New York State SkillsUSA, and Ellen Coughlin, state leadership and skills conference coordinator for New York State SkillsUSA.
 SkillsUSA is an organization made up of students, teachers and industry working together to help create a skilled workforce for Americans through a structured program of technical and professional skills training.

-For more information or to locate an authorized Raymond Sales and Service Center, visit www.raymondcorp.com or call 800-235-7200.
+For more information or to locate an authorized Raymond Solutions and Support Center, visit www.raymondcorp.com or call 800-235-7200.

 SkillsUSA is a national partnership of students, teachers and industry, working together to ensure America has a skilled workforce.
 SkillsUSA chapters help students who are preparing for careers in technical, skilled and service occupations excel.
 SkillsUSA has more than 300,000 students and instructors as members.

-For additional information about The Raymond Corporation or to locate a Raymond Sales and Service Center, visit the company website at www.raymondcorp.com or call 800-235-7200.
+For additional information about The Raymond Corporation or to locate a Raymond Solutions and Support Center, visit the company website at www.raymondcorp.com or call 800-235-7200.

 iWAREHOUSE®, iWAREHOUSE Enterprise™, iWAREHOUSE Essential™ and Raymond® are U.S. trademarks of The Raymond Corporation.